naumvd95/devops-test-task/README.md

 less README.md
 ```

-Need to store dockerhub credentials as secret in your CICD platform (git actions workflow),
+Need to store dockerhub credentials as secret `dockerhub_username` and `dockerhub_password`
-on a permanent manner.
-Using:
+in your CICD platform (git actions workflow), on a permanent manner.
+Local use:

 ```bash
 make DOCKER_USERNAME=your_dockerhub_username DOCKER_PASSWORD=your_dockerhub_pwd image-push